clarissalabrum/math4610-1/README.md

-# Math 4610 Main Web Page
+# Math 4610 Fundamentals of Computational Mathematics

 ## Development of Math 4610